 - Highest level

-- Value-based audience by setting minimum value
+- Value-based audience by setting a minimum value

 - Split by Android and iOS and select individual countries